Titles

 “Meghan and I met during a socially distanced outdoor gathering, one of my first times leaving isolation after the first wave of Covid.
 I immediately wanted to be closer to her, physically and otherwise.
 That same feeling has never ceased.
 We were married a year to the day from when we first met.
 Those snapshots were made in a time that we were newlywed and experiencing the unexpected and surreal experiences of a new life together.”

-The image-maker, the world they see, and the viewer are locked in a dance.
-The image-maker is searching for that moment you can see the sharpness of time.
-They lie in wait, foresee, make impulsive interventions, or establish distance through anthropological stances.
-In this dance, authentic life and social truth meet photographic agency.
+On the street, the image-maker searches for that moment where you can see the sharpness of time.
+They lie in wait, foresee, make impulsive interventions, or establish distance through an anthropological gaze.
+In this dance, authentic life meets photographic agency.
 At the same time, light plays on the surface, connecting a technical medium to the source of life itself.
 The image maker uses this natural force to illuminate form, action, and space.
-And in doing so, they offer languages of light and time as pathways of transcendental exchange between the image-maker, the viewer, and our essential shared meaning-making facilities.
-Does the "everyday" appear naturally?
-Or is life always a prop in constructing a scene?
-How do we know the difference?
-And how do these questions help us make sense of the genre of street photography?
+In doing so, they offer languages of light and time as pathways of transcendental exchange between the image-maker, the viewer, and our essential shared meaning-making facilities.
+But does the "everyday" appear naturally?
+Or is life always a prop in “constructing” a scene?
+Can we know the difference?

 Beach Boulevard, Brian O'Neill